 1 – First Line Technical Support

-Technical Support Specialists or Tech Support Engineers are essential to every business who relies on technology to function.
+Technical Support Specialists, or Tech Support Engineers, are one of those jobs in IT that is essential to every business that relies on technology to function.
 It is their job to provide computer support and assistance with information systems, usually over the phone but sometimes in person.
 They might serve employees within a business or third parties who may encounter problems with a company’s software or equipment.

 When hiring Technical Support Specialists, companies look for people with:

 - Keen problem solvers